 Suddenly, Hinckley found himself being punched and slammed against the wall, as the President was rushed off to George Washington University Hospital for treatment.
 (Del Quentin Wilber's 2012 book Rawhide Down: The Near Assassination of Ronald Reagan, gives a detailed account of the effort to save the President's life.)

 Hinckley had failed.
-Reagan, who recovered from his injuries, became the first President to survive an assassination attempt.
-But Brady was left largely paralyzed and went through years of struggle before dying in August 2014.
-Hinckley was tried and found not guilty by reason of insanity in 1982, and was remanded to St. Elizabeths psychiatric hospital in Southeast DC, where he remains today.
-Since 2006, he has been allowed to travel to Williamsburg, Va., to visit his mother, all the while under Secret Service surveillance, according to the Los Angeles Times.
+Reagan recovered from his injuries but Brady was left largely paralyzed and went through years of struggle before dying in August 2014.
+Hinckley was tried and found not guilty by reason of insanity in 1982, and was remanded to St. Elizabeths psychiatric hospital in Southeast DC.
+He was released from prison in 2016.

 WETA looks back at the people and events of the 1980s in a one-hour documentary, Washington in the '80s.